 Captain’s time with the Washington Capitals has officially come to an end.
-After attending his last Capitals game on Saturday, the service dog in-training departed on Monday to America’s VetDogs, a non-profit organization based in Smithtown, New York, to undergo final preparations and training to graduate to then be placed with a veteran or first responder with disabilities.
+After attending his last Capitals game on Saturday, the service dog in-training will be departing soon to America’s VetDogs, a non-profit organization based in Smithtown, New York, to undergo final preparations and training to graduate to then be placed with a veteran or first responder with disabilities.
 In this piece, a few of us writers at NoVa Caps wanted to share our favorite moments and memories of Captain’s time with the team, and what Captain meant to us as a fan.

 Let’s go back to where it all started:

 I’m Captain the official pup of the @Capitals!
 Can I get a WOOF for the Coolest.
 Job.
 Ever?
 I love slick strolls on the ice, warm snuggles on the bench, and treats after a big win.
 It’s been ruff keeping this a secret, but I’m here now and can’t wait to play! pic.twitter.com/9zsQKSpcRE

 — Captain (@CapsPup) October 5, 2019

 Fans were introduced to Captain during the Rock the Red Carpet event on October 5, 2019, prior to the Capitals’ home opener against the Carolina Hurricanes, making his first appearance with captain Alex Ovechkin and attending his first game that evening.

 Not only have fans had the opportunity to enjoy Captain’s company and cuteness at practices and other events, but they also got to watch his progression and growth as a future helper to a first responder or veteran.

 As an animal (and dog) lover, I had long hoped the Capitals would follow the suit of other NHL and sports teams and have their “own” puppy.
 When it was announced that Captain would be joining the team for his acclimation and raising period, I was super stoked.